 A dancer since the age of three, Melissa Enge has experience in many different dance forms including ballet, jazz, tap, Indian fusion, and social dancing.
 She teaches the social dances classes at UT with Nick.

 On October 23, 2015, Nick and Melissa got engaged.
 A year later, on October 23, 2016, they got married, with their mentor, Richard Powers, officiating.

 Photo by Jeremy Chang

-We, Nick and Melissa, are using our knowledge to create a library of social dance variations in waltz, swing, and the Latin dances.
-And best of all, we're making this library available to everyone in the world, for free!
+We, Nick and Melissa, are using our knowledge to create a library of social dance variations.
+Even better, we're making this library available to everyone in the world, for free!

 To see our latest videos, simply click on the playlist below.
 You can also see our entire collection of demo videos organized by dance at: libraryofdance.org/dances